-Australia’s cricket team, and more specifically their fast bowlers are currently under the microscope due to a spate of low back injuries.
+Australia’s cricket team, and more specifically their fast bowlers have regularly been under the microscope due to a spate of low back injuries.

 “In recent years, no other team has been afflicted by injuries to leading pacemen as chronically as Australia (O’Connell, Australian cricket’s pace injury plague continues, March 2016)’

-Fast bowler James Pattinson has not played due to a back injury he sustained in NZ in February 2016.
+Fast bowler James Pattinson is just recent example of this.
 He was diagnosed with a lower back stress fracture.

-Australia are also missing several other fast bowlers like the young and talented Pat Cummins, who has been injury riddled and unable to get himself right to play.
+Australia have in the past had several fast bowlers out at the same time, like the young and talented Pat Cummins, who has been injury riddled and unable to get himself right to play.
 Again, a back problem that appears to be stress related is being blamed.